- Innovation doesn’t always involve a brand new invention. If you’re using existing technologies or components in a novel way, you’re innovating.

 - Dedicated time, with just enough structure, so people can fully immerse themselves in creative thinking without feeling like they’re shirking their day jobs.

 Our mission to unleash the potential in every team starts at home, helping our own teams unleash their potential.
-I want to share how we do this so you can bring these practices to your team and build an innovation culture within your business.
+I want to share how we do this so you can bring these practices to your team and build a culture of creativity within your business.

 What is a culture of innovation?

 First and foremost, it’s a belief that innovation is everyone’s job – from the CEO to the intern who started last week.
 That’s a radically different mindset from relying on the creativity of a (mythical) “lone genius,” and it comes with equally radical implications.